ccondry/sparky-ui/README.md

-# Mobile Connect UI
+# dCloud Sparky UI
-This is the UI for the Mobile Connect demo
+This is the UI for the Sparky chat bot demo in dCloud

 ## Requirements
   * Node >= v5